shreyassr123/Double-SOR-Q-Learning/README.md

 # Double Successive Over-Relaxation Q-Learning with an Extension to Deep Reinforcement Learning

-This repository contains codes related to the paper on Double Successive Over-Relaxation Q-Learning with an extension to Deep Reinforcement Learning (DRL).
+This repository contains the code for the numerical simulations conducted in the paper titled "Double Successive Over-Relaxation Q-Learning with an Extension to Deep Reinforcement Learning," available on [arXiv](https://doi.org/10.48550/arXiv.2409.06356).
 The project is organized into two main folders: one for the tabular version of Double SOR Q-Learning and one for the Deep RL version.

 ## Project Structure